[ English | Español | Pyccκuú ]

 C

-; Number of windows DLL than the library need: none in the example.
+; Number of Windows DLL the library needs: none in this example.

 0

 ; Library type (Can be OBJ or LIB).
-Select LIB, since pbopenal.lib is a LIB.
+Select LIB because Pbopenal.lib is a LIB.

 LIB

-The rest of the file depends on the actual library content.
-There is an example: src\PureBasic\pbopenal.desc.
+The rest of the file depends on the actual library contents.
+There is an example: src\PureBasic\Pbopenal.desc.
 Finally, use LibraryMaker.exe to create the Userlib:

-Just move the Userlib into PureBasic\PureLibraries\UserLibraries and try compiling a simple test application.
-You can find a PureBasic OpenAL example as part of the (or µFMOD) package.
+If the compilation was successful, just move the Userlib into [PureBasic]\PureLibraries\UserLibraries and try compiling a simple test application.
+You can find multiple PureBasic OpenAL examples in the PureBasic OpenAL SDK and the uFMOD (or µFMOD) package.

 Thanks for reading!
 I hope you found this guide useful.